 Finnegan, Seth sethf@berkeley.edu

-One of the great promises of paleobiology is that by studying the past we can better predict the future.
-This promise is particularly pertinent given as risk assessments for some modern species could potentially be improved by examining past extinction patterns and by using paleontological records to establish geographic range and abundance trajectories on geological timescales.
-Any effort to assess future risk based on past extinctions and range trajectories must address two key questions: (1) At a given timescale, are geographic range and extinction risk trajectories deterministic (past trends are likely to continue into the future) or Markovian (the future depends only on the present state)?
-(2) Given knowledge of past extinction/survival patterns and the present geographic ranges of extant taxa, how accurate are extinction risk predictions?
-To address these questions we analyze the fossil record of Cenozoic planktonic microfossil taxa (foramanifera, radiolarians, diatoms, and calcareous nanoplankton).
-We analyzed how survival probability changes over time as a function of species age, time of observation, current geographic range, most recent change in geographic range, global temperature average, and the lag of global temperature.
-Our results show that our best performing model has an approximately 78% median probability of correctly ranking the relative extinction risk any two randomly selected species.
-We have confidence that our conclusions about our ability to predict species extinction risk in the future with similar accuracy to when we predict species extinction risk in the past because our in-sample model performance measures are approximately equal to out-of-sample performance.
-Including the historical covariates and allowing their effects to vary over time yields marginally better predictions than not including them.
-However, the improvement in predictive power by including these historical covariates is modest at best, absent at worst, and ultimately reflects the extremely stochastic nature of species extinction.
-These results imply that at million-year timescales geographic range trajectories are nearly Markovian, perhaps because the processes driving geographic range changes vary on substantially shorter timescales.
-These results reflect the difficulty of estimating species extinction, and that while including historical covariates does improve model performance, that gain is very small.
-The results of this study reinforce the importance of the promise of paleontology and using the past to predict the future.
+One of the central tenets of conservation paleobiology is that by studying the past we can better predict the future.
+It has been suggested that risk assessments for extant species could potentially be improved by examining past extinction patterns and by using paleontological records to establish geographic range and abundance trajectories on geological timescales.
+Such suggestions prompt two key question: (1) At a given timescale, to what extent are geographic range and extinction risk trajectories deterministic (past trends are likely to continue into the future) versus Markovian (the future depends only on the present state)?
+(2) At a given point in time, how accurate do extinction risk predictions based on instantaneous geographic ranges and knowledge of past extinction/survival patterns turn out to be?
+To address these questions we analyze the exceptionally well-sampled fossil record of Cenozoic planktonic microfossil taxa (foramanifera, radiolarians, diatoms, and calcareous nanoplankton).
+We examine how survival probability changes over time as a function of species age, time of observation, current geographic range, most recent change in geographic range, climate state, and change in climate state.
+Our best performing model has an approximately 78% median probability of correctly ranking the relative extinction risk any two randomly selected species.
+In-sample model performance measures are approximately equal to out-of-sample performance measures (assessed with 5-fold cross-validation), suggesting that the determinants of relative extinction risk are fairly consistent throughout the Cenozoic.
+Although the best-performing model includes time-varying effects and historical covariates (change in range and change in climate state) the improvement in predictive power over models with fixed-effects and no historical covariates is very minor.
+Our results imply that at million-year timescales geographic range trajectories are nearly Markovian, perhaps because the processes driving geographic range changes vary on substantially shorter timescales.
+However, models based on present geographic ranges and past range-risk relationships are likely to be moderately successful at predicting future extinction/survival outcomes.
+An important caveat is that human impacts may substantially disrupt range-risk dynamics so that the future will be less predictable than it has been in the past.

 Introduction

-Being able to predict which species are more likely to go extinct than others is critical for making good conservation decisions to limit the impact of the current biodiversity crisis.
+Being able to predict which species are more likely than other to go extinct over a given timeframe is crucial for planning conservation policies to ameliorate the current biodiversity crisis.
+Some species have been the focus of intense study to define short-term (e.g. decadal to centennial scale) abundance and geographic range trajectories

 We cannot know, however, we do not yet know which species are going to go extinct because this has not happened yet – it is unobservable.
 We approach this this problem by analyzing the past in order to predict the future.
 The fossil record preserves past extinction events, allowing us to develop a predictive model of species extinction based on this record and the properties of the observed species, both extinct and extant (P. G. Harnik, Simpson, and Payne 2012; Seth Finnegan et al. 2015).
 By assessing the predictive performance of this model on unobserved data, we can quantify how precise our best estimates will be for future extinctions – we ask the probability that, given two random species, we correctly rank their relative risks of extinction.